-EZchip Semiconductor Ltd. (EZCH), Israel’s second-largest chipmaker, capped its biggest gain since May last week as concern eased that Cisco (CSCO:US) Systems Inc.’s new processor will compete with its products.
+EZchip Semiconductor Ltd. (EZCH), Israel’s second-largest chipmaker, climbed the most in 16 months in Tel Aviv as concern eased that Cisco (CSCO:US) Systems Inc.’s new processor will compete with its products.

 “EZchip will rebound back to the levels where it was before the Cisco fears,” Jay Srivatsa, an analyst at Chardan Capital Markets LLC in New York, said by phone on Sept.
 26. “The news this week confirmed that the move lower was overdone and that the stock is undervalued.”